shalinda-j/CodeOrbit/docs/src/channels.md

 Each channel corresponds to an ongoing project or work-stream.
 You can see who’s in a channel as their avatars will show up in the sidebar.
 This makes it easy to see what everyone is doing and where to find them if needed.

 You can create as many channels as you need.
-As in the example above, you can mix channels for your day job, as well as side-projects in one instance of Zed.
+As in the example above, you can mix channels for your day job, as well as side-projects in one instance of CodeOrbit.

 Joining a channel adds you to a shared room where you can work on projects together.